FREQUENTLY ASKED QUESTIONS

 WHAT ABOUT THOSE PRO-GUYS, THEY SHOOT FULL AUTO!

-Not the case, Although SEMI AUTO rates of fire in today's electronic markers are quite fast FULL AUTO is not allowed at Wolverine.
+Not the case, Although SEMI AUTO rates of fire in electronic markers are quite fast FULL AUTO is not allowed at Wolverine.
 However our tournament team will use a ramping mode during practice on the speedball field only.

 WHAT ABOUT THOSE PRO-GUYS WITH $1000 GUNS, THEY SHOOT HARDER.